Code-Institute-Submissions/Kat24C-morra_game_JulyResub/README.md

  ![playagain](https://user-images.githubusercontent.com/98415901/171202248-76e9bfb3-4954-45b5-9d88-660a353b2a0c.jpg)

+  * No input
+   * If the user does not enter any number it will ask the user to input a valid number.

  ## Testing
  ### User story testing
  * The user is able to input a number between 1 and 3